open-education-hub/ccas/CCAS_pandoc.md

 *Note 7*.
 Note that $p(-x) = p(x)$ since $(-x)^2= x^2$.
 :::

-If the coefficient at the highest power is negative, then the parabola is \"upside down\"(Fig. b).\
+If the leading coefficient is negative, then the parabola is concave (fig. b) but if it's positive the parabola is convex (fig. a).\
 This is sometimes used to describe a response function.

 ## The cubic